katharinalisalin/demo-bug-template/docs/bug-documentation/change-request.md

 ### Use cases

-Next, Next, outline how you and other users will use your idea.
+Next, outline how you and other users will use your idea.
 Additionally, explain the benefits that your concept offers for the community.

 > __Why we need this__: Understanding the use cases and benefits of an idea is
 > crucial in evaluating its potential impact and usefulness for the project and
 > its users.
-This information helps us to understand the potential value of the
+This information helps us to understand the expected value of the
 > idea and how it aligns with the goals of the project.

 ### Idea illustration <small>optional</small> { #idea-illustration }

 We now have a clear and detailed description of your idea, including information on its potential use cases and relevant links for context.
-If you have any visual aids, such as sketches, screenshots, mockups, or external assets, you may present them in this section.
+If you have any visuals, such as sketches, screenshots, mockups, or external assets, you may present them in this section.
 You can drag and drop the files here or include links to external assets.